Felix3242/Athabasca/README.md

 ## 📊 Impact

-- ⚡ 85% reduction in lead response time.
+- ⚡ 85% reduction in lead response time
-- 👥 1000+ client relationships managed.
+- 👥 1000+ client relationships managed
-- 🔐 Role-based access for admins, managers, and sales reps.
+- 🔐 Role-based access for admins, managers, and sales reps
-- 📈 Real-time data synchronization across the organization.
+- 📈 Real-time data synchronization across the organization

 ## ✨ Key Features

-- **User Authentication**: Secure login using email and password.
+- **User Authentication**: Secure login using email and password
-- **Role-Based Dashboard**: Admin and Rep dashboards with different permissions.
+- **Role-Based Dashboard**: Admin and Rep dashboards with different permissions
-- **Client Management**: Add, view, search, and import clients (CSV supported).
+- **Client Management**: Add, view, search, and import clients (CSV supported)
-- **Assignment Management**: Assign clients to reps, check assignments, and mark as complete.
+- **Assignment Management**: Assign clients to reps, check assignments, and mark as complete
-- **Data Persistence**: All data is stored and synced using Firebase Realtime Database.
+- **Data Persistence**: All data is stored and synced using Firebase Realtime Database
-- **Modern UI**: Built with Java Swing, using custom panels and input components.
+- **Modern UI**: Built with Java Swing, using custom panels and input components

 ## 🛠️ Tech Stack